 If your partner is emotionally or physically destructive toward you, it can make these months of transition especially difficult.
-Thankfully, there are resources available to help expecting women get the support needed for a safe, healthy pregnancy.
+Thankfully, there are resources available to help people who are expecting get the support needed for a safe, healthy pregnancy.

-According to the CDC, intimate partner violence affects approximately 1.5 million women each year and affects as many as 324,000 pregnant women each year.
-Pregnancy can be an especially dangerous time for women in abusive relationships, and abuse can often begin or escalate during the pregnancy.
+According to the CDC, more than one in three women in the United States has experienced rape, physical violence and/or stalking by an intimate partner in their lifetime.
+Pregnancy can be an especially dangerous time for people in abusive relationships, and abuse can often begin or escalate during the pregnancy.

 Partners become abusive or increase the abuse during pregnancy for a variety of reasons.
 Since abuse is based on power and control, it’s common that an abusive partner will become resentful and jealous that the attention is shifting from them to the pregnancy.
 They may be stressed at the thought of financially supporting a child, frustrated at the increased responsibilities or angry that their partner’s body is changing.
-None of this is the new mom’s fault and none of these are excuses.
-Nothing is an excuse for abuse.
+None of this is the survivor’s fault, and none of these are excuses.
+There is no excuse for abuse.

-Abuse of any kind during pregnancy can put a woman and her unborn child at heightened risk, because a pregnant woman is in a uniquely vulnerable position both physically and emotionally.
-If the abuse is physical, trauma can cause both immediate injury as well as increase her risk for hemorrhaging, a uterine rupture, pre-term birth, complications during labor or miscarriage later in the pregnancy.
+Abuse of any kind during pregnancy can put a person and their unborn child at heightened risk, because a pregnant person is in a uniquely vulnerable position both physically and emotionally.
+If the abuse is physical, trauma can cause both immediate injury as well as increase the risk of hemorrhaging, a uterine rupture, pre-term birth, complications during labor or miscarriage later in the pregnancy.

 What Can You Do?

-Approximately 96% of pregnant women receive prenatal care for an average of 12 to 13 visits.
-These frequent doctor’s visits can be an opportunity to discuss what is going on in your relationship.
+Many pregnant people frequently see their doctors for prenatal care.
+These doctor’s visits can be an opportunity to discuss what is going on in your relationship.
 Whether or not you choose to tell a professional about the abuse, or how much you choose to disclose, is completely your choice.
-However, their job is focused on the wellbeing of you and your child so this could be a safe time to talk about any concerns.
+However, the doctor’s job is to focus on the wellbeing of you and your child, so this could be a safe time to talk about any concerns.